Frances Dana Barker Gage: Activism

 Gage wrote that her woman suffrage work began when she was ten years old, in 1818.
-She helped her father make barrels and her work was so well executed that her father praised her work, but then lamented her "accident of gender."
+She recalled an incident in which she helped to make a barrel and was reprimanded by her father.
+As she returned to her place, she heard her father lament to the cooper, "What a pity she was not a boy!"
 Gage wrote that this was a turning point for her, the incident bringing up hatred to the limitations of sex and laying the foundation for her later activism.

 Though Gage was inspired at an early age, she did not begin her activist work until after 1848.
 In 1850, she held a convention in McConnelsville, Ohio, which seventy people attended.
 Those at the convention fought to have race and gender removed from requirements for state citizenship and voting rights in the Ohio Constitution.
 Their work was not successful.

 She was an activist in the temperance, anti-slavery, and woman's-rights movements, and in 1851 presided over a woman's-rights convention in Akron, Ohio, where her opening speech introducing Sojourner Truth attracted much attention.
 Twelve years later, in 1863, Gage recorded her recollection of Truth's speech, "Ain't I a Woman?."
 Gage's version notably differs from 1851 accounts, lengthening the speech, adding the oft-repeated "ain't I a woman" refrain, and rendering it in a minstrel-like imitation of the speech of Southern slaves – speech patterns which Truth, having grown up in New York speaking Dutch, did not possess.
 Despite its dubious historicity and racist undertones, her version has become the standard text and account of that famous speech.

 In 1853, she moved to St. Louis, Missouri, where she was often threatened with violence due to her anti-slavery views.
 Six months after moving to St. Louis, she was elected chair of the National Woman's Rights Convention in Cleveland in October.
 In 1857 she visited Cuba, Saint Thomas and Santo Domingo, and returned to write and lecture.
 Gage's radicalism had limited outlets in a slave state, such as Missouri.
 She and her family moved back to Columbus, Ohio in 1860.
 James' health was declining and the family had survived three mysterious fires, likely brought on by Frances' abolitionist views.

 In 1860, Gage became editor of the Ladies Department for the Ohio Cultivator where she advocated for feminists and abolitionists.
 She also lobbied for an Ohio law for married women to have the same property rights as men, but she was unsuccessful.